opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/tooltip.rst

 Standard tooltip
 ----------------

-You can of course configure which fields will appear in the tooltip and their relative order.
+You can configure which fields will appear in the tooltip and their relative order.
 A live preview is available on the right side.

 .. ifconfig:: language == 'en'